creold/illustrator-scripts/README.md

 </a>

 ## Testimonials
-* Sergey, these scripts of yours are great. — Terry Foxx
+* Sergey, these scripts of yours are great — Terry Foxx
 * Wow.
 I just installed and successfully tested.
-Outstanding work!!!. — Zak Lay
+Outstanding work!!! — Zak Lay
-* Tried your script to export selected objects to separate Ai, works smartly. — Dmitry
+* Tried your script to export selected objects to separate Ai, works smartly — Dmitry
 * I looked at your post.
-Useful scripts!. — Askhat Gilyakhov
+Useful scripts! — Askhat Gilyakhov
+* Thank you for such wonderful scripts — Oleg Zybailov

 #### Don't forget sharing link with a friend 🙂